wotakumoe/wotaku/guides/squidify.md

 ---
 title: Squidify
-customDescription: Guide on how to using squidify on various devices.
+customDescription: Guide on how to use squidify on various devices.
 ---

 # Squidify